marcelarosalesj/robot-four/README.md

 * control-panel: front-end
 * wheel-motion: server system that manages the wheels of the Fog robot.
 * storage: filesystem that stores all images related to this system.
+* database: influxdb with information about image path and timestamp.

 ## Getting started
 ```